csgo-league/csgo-league-bot/README.md

 ![Star us](https://github.com/b3none/gdprconsent/raw/development/.github/README_ASSETS/star_us.png)

 ## Setup
 1. First you must have a bot instance to run this script on.
-Follow Discord's tutorial [here](https://discord.onl/2019/03/21/how-to-set-up-a-bot-application/) on how to set one up.
+Follow the discord.py tutorial [here](https://discordpy.readthedocs.io/en/latest/discord.html) on how to set one up.
 Be sure to invite it to a server to use it.

    * The permissions integer necessary is `17067072`.